Unblock content, bypass restrictions and browse anonymously with FreeVPN.

 To understand how a VPN works, it helps to first understand how your internet connection works without one.

-When you connect to the internet with a VPN, the VPN app on your device (also called a VPN client) establishes a secure connection with a VPN server.
-Your traffic still passes through your ISP, but your ISP can no longer read it or see its final destination.
-The websites you visit can no longer see your original IP address, only the IP address of the VPN server, which is shared by many other users and changes regularly.
+When you utilize a VPN to access the internet, the VPN app on your device (referred to as a VPN client) forms a secure connection with a VPN server.
+Although your traffic still travels through your ISP, it becomes unreadable to the ISP, and its final destination remains hidden.
+The websites you visit no longer have access to your original IP address; instead, they see the IP address of the VPN server.
+This IP address is shared among numerous users and undergoes regular changes.

-When you access a website without a VPN, you are being connected to that site through your internet service provider, or ISP.
-The ISP assigns you a unique IP address that can be used to identify you to the website.
-Because your ISP is handling and directing all your traffic, it can see which websites you visit.
-And your activity can be linked to you by that unique IP address.
+When you visit a website without using a VPN, your connection to that site is facilitated through your internet service provider (ISP).
+Your ISP assigns you a distinct IP address, serving as a means of identifying you to the website.
+As your ISP manages and directs all your traffic, it has the capability to observe the websites you access.
+Consequently, your online activities can be traced back to you through that distinctive IP address.

 PPTP (Point to Point Tunneling Protocol) lower level encryption and lightweight VPN protocol offering basic online security with fast speeds.
 PPTP is built-in to cross platform and features 128-bit encryption.